 The doorbell also lacks an on-demand feature, although it does store video for a period of time.
 Many customers are willing to pay extra for the Ring Cloud recording feature, which records all activity around the house and lets you share the video with friends and family.

-I’ve been able to find the Doorbot for as low as $165 here.
+I’ve been able to find the Doorbot for a low price here.